antrea-io/antrea/CONTRIBUTING.md

 Issue lifecycle management ensures that the project backlog remains fresh and relevent.
-Project maintainers and contributors will need to revisit issues to periodicaly assess their relevence and progress.
+Project maintainers and contributors will need to revisit issues to periodically assess their relevence and progress.

 TODO: Additional CI automation (GitHub actions) will be used to automatically assign and manage some of these lifecycle labels.